yecril71pl/cpp-docs.pl-pl/docs/dotnet/for-each-in.md

  — Opcja kompilatora: **/ZW**

 ### <a name="example"></a>Przykład
- Ten przykład przedstawia sposób użycia `for each` do iterowania po ciągu.
+ W tym przykładzie pokazano, jak używać `for each` do iteracji przez ciąg.

 ```
 // for_each_string1.cpp